Don't you get motion sick when wearing a VR headset while riding a real rollercoaster?

 Aren't you afraid of an Oculus Rift falling off during a ride?

-Therefore, during our first rides, we all wore bicycle helmets to prevent the headsets from falling off.
+During our first rides, we all wore bicycle helmets to prevent the headsets from falling off.
 But after some time, we noticed that there were no strong enough forces to pull the Oculus Rift off.
-And after some members of the Mack family (being the owners of the Europa-Park) had tested it without helmets and told us that they found it totally safe, we were confident enough to leave the helmets away.

 The very first ride

 on April 7th 2014.
 A bicycle helmet was used to secure the Oculus Rift;